Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

         git commit -m "Add Mountain cabinet support"
         ```

-1. Push the changes to the repository using the proper credentials, including the password obtained previously.
+1. (`ncn-mw#`) Push the changes to the repository using the proper credentials, including the password obtained previously.

     ```bash
     git push --set-upstream origin integration